It’s an ovenbird following you through the forest calling “teacher, teacher, teacher, teacher”.

-For birds and birders alike, Maine provides an abundance of excellent habitat.
-As the largest and most sparsely populated state in New England, Maine represents a significant portion of the breeding range for many eastern woodland bird species.
-The state’s abundant precipitation – more than 40 inches a year – and glaciated landscape have created thousands of lakes, ponds, wetlands, and rivers that are ideal habitat for a variety of water birds.
+For birds and birders alike, Maine provides an abundance of excellent habitats for viewing and listening.
+Maine provides a large breeding range for many eastern woodland bird species.
+The state has an abundance of lakes, ponds, wetlands, and rivers that are ideal habitats for a variety of water birds.
 There are many bird books and apps for phones that enhance the pastime of birding.

 Birding Code of Ethics